 This post summaries the main approaches to making adjustments to top-down seamless yoke sweaters.
 It applies to round yoke (sometimes called Icelandic) sweaters and top-down raglan designs.

-I’ve made an assumption that you have an understanding of the top-down construction method.
+I’ve made an assumption that you have an understanding of the top-down design method.
 If you want a refresh, then you might want to read this post explaining how top-down crochet sweaters are made, which goes over it in more detail.

 Why just top-down garments?